Finish It!

 The core mechanics include player pieces, "special" cards that affect movement, and "Joker" cards that introduce humor, chance, and surprise.
 While the basic structure remained consistent throughout development, we made several design adjustments through playtesting to improve flow, balance, and engagement.

-We wanted to create a fast-paced, skill-based game with elements of luck and unpredictability—one that encouraged laughter, conversation, and lighthearted competition.
+Our goal: Create a fast-paced, skill-based game with elements of luck and unpredictability—one that encouraged laughter, conversation, and lighthearted competition.
 To foster interaction, we introduced Joker cards that required players to perform silly actions or respond to prompts, creating moments that were memorable and shareable.

 Playtesting and Iteration